-- The Facility is located at 1418 Hanford Street in Bristol Township, Bucks County, Pennsylvania.
-The approximately 0.25-acre site was purchased by Tlapan Investments from Vanni and Midora Construction Company on January 28, 1980.
-Monach leased the site from Tlapan Investments between 1980 and 1982 and used the Facility building for chemical storage.
-Chemicals stored at the Facility included raw chemicals and waste chemicals used and generated from the production of circuit boards by another Monach facility located at 2210 Farragut Avenue in Bristol, Pennsylvania.
+The Site is located at 1418 Hanford Street in Bristol Township, Bucks County, Pennsylvania and covers approximately 0.25-acres.
+The Site was purchased by Tlapan Investments from Vanni and Midora Construction Company on January 28, 1980.
+Monach leased the Site from Tlapan Investments between 1980 and 1982 and used the facility building for chemical storage.
+Chemicals stored at the Site included raw chemicals and waste chemicals used and generated from the production of circuit boards by another Monach facility located at 2210 Farragut Avenue in Bristol, Pennsylvania.
 In October 1982, Monach filed for bankruptcy and the Hanford Street Facility was closed.

-- From 1982 to 1984, the Facility remained vacant.
-On June 11, 1984, Robert Monach, Sr., Gerald Monach and Richard Jones, III purchased the site from Tlapan Investments.
-In 1984, the site was leased to the former Rapid Circuits Industries (Rapid Ciruits) facility for the manufacture of circuit boards.
-Operations conducted by Rapid Circuits included screening, painting, cleaning, electroplating using copper, lead, and nickel-to-gold, and wastewater treatment.
-On December 14, 1988, Robert Monach, Sr., purchased the site from Gerald Monach and Richard Jones, III, and continued to lease the Facility to Rapid Circuits.
+From 1982 to 1984, the Facility remained vacant.
+On June 11, 1984, Robert Monach, Sr., Gerald Monach and Richard Jones, III purchased the Site from Tlapan Investments.
+In 1984, the Site was leased to the former Rapid Circuits Industries (Rapid Ciruits) facility for the manufacture of circuit boards.
+Operations conducted by Rapid Circuits included screening, painting, cleaning, electroplating, and wastewater treatment.
+On December 14, 1988, Robert Monach, Sr., purchased the Site from Gerald Monach and Richard Jones, III, and continued to lease the facility building to Rapid Circuits.
 In 1989, Rapid Circuits transferred its entire circuit board operation to one of its other facilities located at 6401 McPherson Avenue in Levittown, Pennsylvania.
-In March 1995, Robert Monach, Sr. sold the site to the current owner and operator, Thomas Woods of Ivey Air, Inc.(Ivey Air), a sheet metal and air condition contractor.
+In March 1995, Robert Monach, Sr. sold the Site to the current owner and operator, Thomas Woods of Ivey Air, Inc.(Ivey Air), a sheet metal and air condition contractor.

 - Environmental Indicator Determination - Human Exposures [8 pp, 160 KB, About PDF]